lastnitescurry/packer-centos-vagrant/README.md

 # packer-centos-vagrant
-Generate CentOS images with latest updates and tools (puppet, docker, ...)
-I need
+Generate CentOS images with latest updates and tools (puppet, docker, ansible...)
+I am intersted in.

+Yes there are many fine pre configured boxes, but
+# I am curious
+# I dislike the repeated downloads of updates for each vm...

 Previously I used NREL CentOS 6 boxes, but they have not done a CentOS 7 box.
 This is my version of a CentOS 7 box